forrestxu123/Android-Framework-System-Design/README.md

    - Socket Closure: Call close() to remove entries from the process FD table and the system open FD table.
 This workflow ensures a seamless and synchronized interaction between the server and client, leveraging shared file descriptors for efficient data transfer and maintaining proper cleanup procedures during socket closure.

+### 1.3 Binder IPC
+Binder IPC is a key mechanism in the Android system, enabling efficient communication among different components.
+It overcomes limitations found in traditional IPC methods, focusing on efficiency with shared memory supported, security, and support for object-oriented communication.
+The Binder IPC allows seamless exchange of data and messages between applications, services, and the Android system and HAL layer , ensuring optimal resource utilization.
+Its fine-grained security controls provide precise access regulation to shared resources, enhancing overall system security.
+With its integral role in Android's architecture, a solid understanding of Binder IPC is essential for developers to craft robust and high-performance applications.

 <img src="multimedia.png" alt="Android Multimedia Framework Architecture"/>